Aayushx9/benchmarking-evaluation-layer/README.md

 CSV + question -> answer + evidence + JSON trace, then trace -> scored evaluation.
 No auth, DB, or frontend.

+The first working miniature of the system - The data-analysis agent accepts a CSV and natural-language questions, performs pandas-based analysis, produces an answer with numerical evidence and records a structured trace.
+I've then added an evaluation layer that evaluates those traces across numerical correctness, data grounding, method correctness, completeness and hallucination.
+The next step is to deliberately introduce controlled errors into agent outputs and test whether the evaluator consistently detects them.

 ## Setup

 Full-path Python is used because `python` resolves to a Store stub on this machine: